 “The odds of hiring a minority were 193 times greater if there were at least two minority candidates in the finalist pool.”

-For every white male interviewed at CTC, we will also interview a female or minority candidate.
+For every white male interviewed at CTC, we will also interview a non-white-male candidate.

 To accomplish that, here are steps we’re taking moving forward:

 We believe that the oft-referenced “pipeline problem” is a myth.
 It is our job (we’re marketers after all) to become an organization appealing enough to diverse candidates that we are able to attract the countless talented individuals from diverse backgrounds in the marketplace.

 As we pursue this ourselves we have ensured that every job listing is now posted on an ever-growing collection of diverse job boards and are holding our recruiting partners to the same sourcing standards that we have for ourselves.

 Our natural preference toward people like ourselves perpetuates sameness.

 To overcome “cloning through hiring,” we have developed an unbiased rubric for every role that will be filled out by a diverse team of people during every interview.
 You can see an example of the scorecard here.

 One of the barriers easiest to accept is the present demographic makeup of your industry.
 Hiring based on “experience” only intensifies the problem.

 To combat this, our ADmission Scholarship Program will be run three times a year — opening up 30 days of free training and development to anyone interested in learning digital marketing skills.